The Hunt for the IRA Funding Side Hustle

 - Substitute Teaching

 - Virtual Assistant gigs

 - Grocery shopper through one of those fancy apps

 - Teaching yoga (for the people that don’t fit the traditional yoga mold)

 - Selling our second vehicle that is driven 2-3 times per month at this point

 I’m excited to try out a side hustle (or full time hustle) like this.
 I loved babysitting, working at the local ice cream shop, and getting paid to do random events when I was in middle/high school.
 Then going off to engineering school, many of these activities were demonized.
 I mean, who would work at the ice cream shop for $1 over minimum wage, when I could find an internship the paid $19/hour (ha! that’s more than my first “real” job)?

 I got caught up in chasing wealth, that I lost sight of what really matters in life.
+Then I found personal finance sites like Dollar Sprout which helped show me how to make money, save money, and be smart with my money.
 Now, I’m trying to put the pieces back.

 What side hustle do you use to make extra money?